home-assistant/home-assistant.io/source/_integrations/incomfort.markdown

 ---
-title: "Intergas InComfort"
+title: Intergas InComfort
-description: "Instructions on how to integrate an Intergas Lan2RF gateway with Home Assistant."
+description: Instructions on how to integrate an Intergas Lan2RF gateway with Home Assistant.
 logo: incomfort.png
 ha_category:
   - Water Heater